Data Dashboard

 Measuring progress toward fair compensation for early childhood educators.

 The chart illustrates the progress and goals for improving early childhood professional wages relative to the Bexar County living wage from 2022 through 2027.
 In 2022, the median wage for early childhood professionals was 65% of the living wage, representing the baseline.
 By 2024, current data shows improvement to 72%, approaching the 80% target but still below the goal.
 The set goals project steady advancement, targeting 75% by 2025, 85% by 2026, and reaching 100% parity with the living wage by 2027.
-The yellow line represents actual wage progress achieved so far, while the blue dashed line indicates the set goals for each year, highlighting the community’s commitment to ensuring early childhood educators earn wages that support a decent standard of living.
+The yellow line represents actual wage progress achieved so far, while the blue dashed line indicates the annual goals, highlighting the community’s commitment to ensuring early childhood educators earn wages that support a decent standard of living.

 Results